dougmercer/keyed/docs/conventions.md

 ### <!-- md:version --> – Version { data-toc-label="Version" }

-The tag symbol in conjunction with a version number denotes when a specific feature or behavior was added.
+The tag symbol in conjunction with a version number denotes when a specific feature was added.
 Make sure you're at least on this version if you want to use it.

+### <!-- md:deprecated --> – Deprecated { data-toc-label="Deprecated" }

+The warning symbol in conjunction with a version number denotes when a specific feature was added.
+Migrate away from using this feature if you want to use this version.

 ### <!-- md:flag experimental --> – Experimental { data-toc-label="Experimental" }